 Asbestos

 If you are remodeling, renovating, or demolishing, you may be subject to State and Federal Regulations requiring an inspection for asbestos.
 If you are impacting greater than the trigger levels of suspect asbestos-containing materials (ACM), you must have your project inspected for ACM by a Colorado-certified asbestos building inspector before commencing work.
+Demolishing a building in Colorado involves several critical steps, primarily driven by safety, environmental regulations (especially concerning asbestos), and local permitting requirements.

 For All Renovation Projects: